danstarns/idio-graphql/README.md

 # Intro

-idio-graphql provides a set of methods to enable developers to structure and modularize a graphql API. idio-graphql encourages the practice of a schema first solution to architecting a graphql API. idio-graphql provides a set of [methods](#API) to enable developers to structure and modularize a graphql API. idio-graphql encourages the practice of a schema first solution to architecting a graphql API.
+idio-graphql provides a set of [methods](#API) to enable developers to structure and modularize a graphql API. idio-graphql encourages the practice of a schema first solution to architecting a graphql API.
 With all the tools around graphql, none was here to normalize the way our servers look. idio-graphql hopes to solve this.

 # Index